 - Controllers: treat the persistent inflammation in the airways.
 Controllers should be taken every day.
 You will know that the controller medication is working because you will, over time, have fewer and fewer symptoms.
 When your asthma is totally controlled and you have no symptoms, do not stop taking them, if you do, the airway inflammation may return.

 - Relievers (Rescue Inhalers): are short-acting bronchodilators that provide fast but temporary relief from bronchospasm (tightening of the air ways).
 Relievers are only a short-term solution to your breathing problem as they treat the acute symptoms but do not treat the underlying airway inflammation.
 You should always carry your reliever with you at all times.
-Note how often you are relying on your rescue inhaler — if you need to take it more than three times per week, your asthma is not well controlled and you should speak with your doctor.
+Note how often you are relying on your rescue inhaler — if you need to take it more than twice per week (excluding before exercise), your asthma is not well controlled and you should speak with your doctor.